 1951 box toppers - (Archives) Today's stars in the '51 Current All-Stars design

 1952 redux - (Heritage) Today's stars in the '52 design (again)

 1986 anniv. tribute - (Archives) Today's stars in the '86 design on it's 35th anniversary.

 70 Years Of Topps Baseball - (Archives) Today's stars in each of Topps designs from '51 to 2021 that will dilute Archives for years to come.
 At least they put Robin Yount in the '72 design so they wouldn't duplicate one current guy in this year's Heritage.
 There will still be three or four of the same ones used in Archives. *Sigh*.

 Iconic Card manu patches - Reprints of the same old rookie cards in fabric patches with blank backs.
-(Dangit, I guess I want this Palmer and Bo Jackson.)
+(Dangit, I guess I want this Palmer (Update: got Heem) and Bo Jackson.)

 Topps Double Headers - Reprints the fronts of the first and last card of star players on the same card.
 And they have the 70th logo on the front too.
 So you better hope your dealers sort their inserts, because unless you're holding the checklists, you'll have to check the backs of all the 70 Years stamped reprints and these to make sure which set they go with.
-(Need this Palmer too.)
+(Got the Palmer.)
 Most of the rookie cards are also among the patches above.

 Topps Through The Years - Reprints base up to high end cards of star players.
 Well, this is kinda new - not only reprinting the regular ones you see like Cal Ripken, whose '82 Traded makes its third appearance as an insert in 2021, but now reprinting autographed mojo hits so you poor people can see what they looked like since you can't afford the real thing.